 For example, the first instance of a potential tropical cyclone was Potential Tropical Cyclone Two of 2017, which eventually formed into Tropical Storm Bret – making landfall across Southeastern Trinidad in late June.

-A tropical depression is a low-pressure system with a closed surface circulation that has maximum sustained surface wind speed (1-minute mean) of 62 KM/H or less.
-In addition to a closed, and well-defined circulation, meeting the wind threshold, a tropical depression needs organized, persisting, deep convection near the center.
+A tropical depression is a low-pressure system with a closed surface circulation with a maximum sustained surface wind speed (1-minute mean) of 62 KM/H or less.
+In addition to a closed and well-defined circulation meeting the wind threshold, a tropical depression needs to have organized, persisting, deep convection near the center.

-Tropical Depression Seven, which degenerated into a tropical wave in 2012, triggered severe weather causing flooding and landslides throughout the country, particularly along the northwestern peninsula.
+Tropical Depression Seven (above), which degenerated into a tropical wave in 2012, triggered severe weather causing flooding and landslides throughout the country, particularly along the northwestern peninsula.
+Two deaths and heavy infrastructure damage occurred.
 The damaging effects of the severe weather considered a 1 in 50-year event were concentrated in the Diego Martin Corporation.
-Two deaths and heavy infrastructure damage occurred.

-To date, eight tropical depressions made landfall or passed within 20 nautical miles of Trinidad and Tobago’s coasts (what we consider to be near misses).
+Ten tropical depressions have made landfall or passed within 30 nautical miles of Trinidad and Tobago’s coasts.

-A tropical storm is another low-pressure system with a closed surface circulation that has a maximum sustained surface wind speed (1-minute mean) ranging from 63 KM/H to 118 KM/H.
+A tropical storm is another low-pressure system with a closed surface circulation with a maximum sustained surface wind speed (1-minute mean) ranging from 63 KM/H to 118 KM/H.

-To date, 18 tropical storms made landfall or passed within 20 nautical miles of Trinidad and Tobago’s coasts (what we consider to be near misses).
+To date, 22 tropical storms made landfall or passed within 30 nautical miles of Trinidad and Tobago’s coasts.

 Subtropical Depressions & Subtropical Storms